The Course Syllabus

-UBC requires all instructors to inform students about the requirements, standards, objectives and evaluation procedures at the beginning of each course they teach.
+UBC Okanagan requires all instructors, through Senate policy O-130, to inform students about the requirements, standards, objectives, and evaluation procedures at the beginning of each course section.
 This information needs to be provided to students in the form of a syllabus at the beginning of the course either in print or digital format.
 If a change needs to be made, it must be announced well in advance of the change and confirmed in writing, if possible.

-For a general checklist of recommendations for your syllabus, scroll down to Resources to find a Syllabus Checklist.
+For a checklist of policy requirements and recommendations for your syllabus, use this Syllabus Checklist.

 Syllabus Language